baochengwang/envirodata/README.md

 Understanding impacts of the environment on health requires estimation of the personal exposure of each individual (patient, cohort participant, ...) to certain environmental factors, and finding associations with health outcomes.

 Environmental factors (e.g., air temperature, air quality, distance to green space, mean household income) vary in space and time, they are spatiotemporal fields.
-Often, this variation happens on very small spatial and temporal scales. *Example 1: if you investigate health effects of ambient noise, it makes a large difference if you live right next to a motorway, or one block away.* *Example 2: a thunderstorm passes within half an hour, might lead to an acute asthma attack due to stirred up dust.*
+Often, this variation happens on very small spatial and temporal scales.

+*Example: if you investigate health effects of ambient noise, it makes a large difference if a person lives right next to a motorway, or one block (25 m) away.*

+*Example: a thunderstorm passes within half an hour, might lead to an acute asthma attack due to stirred up dust.*

 Epidemiological studies on environmental influences face a problem: location (be it residential address or movement patterns) is personal identifiable information, and needs to be protected.
 Especially when working in a health context.